14 Physician Liaison Marketing Mistakes Doctors Should Avoid

 When onboarding your physician liaison provide them with the contacts the practice has accumulated including staff members, pharmaceutical reps, clinical managers, doctors, caterers, hospital contacts, and other healthcare professionals.

 This list will help avoid wasting unnecessary time to obtain information and delay any communication needed for marketing.
-While out in field visiting referring doctors your physician liaison will acquire a multitude of healthcare contacts.
+While out in the field visiting referring doctors your physician liaison will acquire a multitude of healthcare contacts.

 Supply the physician liaison with the necessary resources to organize their healthcare contacts.
 A contact system or software is the best to have all medical contacts and action items organized to create consistent workflows for marketing.